 Gummy Smile FAQs

-In this Gummy Smile FAQ section, we aim to address common question about gummy smiles.
-If you have this condition, we hope we have provided you with answers to any questions you have.
-If you have additional questions or concerns, please contact our orthodontic office for help.
+In this Gummy Smile FAQ section, we aim to address common questions about gummy smiles.
+If you have this condition, we hope we have answered your questions.
+Please contact our orthodontic office for help with additional questions or concerns.

 What causes a gummy smile?